 The coffee industry in Guatemala is quite large and it is difficult for one organization to reach out to every farm in the country, but that is their ultimate goal.
-There are over 125,000 producers is this small country (about the size of Ohio).
+There are over 125,000 producers is this small country (2).

-There are 7 main growing regions within Guatemala, with Antigua, Huehuetenango and Attilan being the most popular.
-Each region has it’s own set of unique growing conditions and microclimates.
+There are 7 main growing regions within Guatemala, with Antigua, Huehuetenango and Atitlan being the most popular.
+Each region has its own set of unique growing conditions and microclimates.

 Coffees from Antigua are grown on the slopes of volcanoes receiving lots of sun and little rain.
-The Huehuetenango region, near the Mexican border, has the highest altitudes (up to 2,000m) producing complex, fruited flavors.
+The Huehuetenango region, near the Mexican border, has the highest altitudes (between 5000-6000 feet), producing complex, fruity flavors.

-The other regions are the Fraijanes Plateau, which surrounds Guatemala City, Rainforest Cobán, a very humid, subtropical forest in the north, Volcan San Marcos, the warmest and wettest region, and Oriente, a volcanic and dry area.
+The other regions are the Fraijanes Plateau, which surrounds Guatemala City; Rainforest Cobán, a very humid, subtropical forest in the north; Volcan San Marcos, the warmest and wettest region; and Oriente, a dry, volcanic area.